nicholaspung/tracker-desktop/frontend/README.md

 - sort multiple selection badges on display [DONE 8/15/24]
 - filter start and end dates are broken [DONE 8/15/24]
 - add files [DONE 8/16/24]
+- fix and figure out why finance balances multiple add isn't working [DONE 8/17/24]
+- fix and figure out why import data doesn't import all data before finishing [DONE 8/17/24]
+- on edit, find a way to make the autosuggest not automatically pop up [DONE 8/17/24]
+- sort tags and multiple items when loaded instead of later [DONE 8/17/24]
+- sometimes when using the add multiple items using the keyboard and choosing an autosuggest field via keyboard, it returns the stringified value, rather than autocompleting [DONE 8/17/24]
+- fix adding items with empty values [DONE 8/17/24]